On the relative Gersten conjecture for Milnor K-theory in the smooth case: Milnor -theory, Chow groups with coefficients and geometric representation

-We recall two theorems which are essential ingredients in the proof of the Gersten conjecture for Milnor K-theory by Kerz in \cite{Ke09}.
-The first says that Milnor K-theory satisfies descent for Nisnevich-distinguished squares: \begin{theorem}(\cite[Thm.
+is exact.
+Here $K^M_n(x):=K^M_n(\kappa(x))$.
+One expects the improved Milnor $K$-theory sheaf to satisfy the Gersten conjecture, but in general not the usual Milnor $K$-theory sheaf if the residue field of $R$ small.
+For more details see \cite{Ke10}, in particular for the precise sense of small we refer to \cite[Prop.
+10(5)]{Ke10}.

+In the axiomatic approach to the Gersten conjecture of Colliot-Th\'el\`ene-Hoobler-Kahn in \cite{CHK97} there are two main steps: Nisnevich descent and homotopy invariance.
+The proofs of the main results of Section \ref{section_5} may be interpreted as proceeding in an analogous fashion.
+For these proofs we need to recall two theorems which are due to Kerz and which were also used in this way in his proof of the Gersten conjecture for Milnor $K$-theory in equal characteristic in \cite{Ke09}: Milnor $K$-theory satisfies descent for Nisnevich-distinguished squares (Thm. \ref{Nisdescent}) and there is a generalisation of the Milnor-Bass-Tate exact sequence (Thm. \ref{milnorbasstate_fields}) to local rings (Thm. \ref{milnorbasstate}).
+The latter is central after having used Nisnevich descent (and geometric representation; see Section \ref{section_geom_rep}) to reduce the Gersten conjecture to affine space.

+\begin{theorem}(\cite[Thm.
 3.1]{Ke09}) Let $A\subset A'$ be a local ring extension of semi-local rings with infinite residue fields (i.e. $\Spec(A')\r \Spec(A)$ is dominant, maps closed points to closed points and is a surjective map on closed pints).
 Let $0\neq f,f_1\in A$ be such that $f_1|f$ and $A/(f)\cong A'/(f).$ Then the diagram

 is co-cartesian. \end{theorem}